-Simulated values of temperature sensors are also available at the AUXILIARY connector.
-Thermocouple voltage is available at +U, -U terminals.
+Simulated values of resistance temperature sensors are also available at the AUXILIARY connector.
 Four-wire connection of resistance temperature sensors is provided by current terminals PTLI, PTHI and voltage terminals PTLU, PTHU.
-140-41 cable adapter is recommended.
+Option 70 cable adapter has to be applied.